• Skip to primary navigation

 As a bonus, the cabbage and the creamy sauce are all cooked in the same pan, so there’s less washing up!

-I had friends over for a roast dinner the other night, and one of the side dishes I served was this creamed cabbage.
-It went down a treat, they’d never eaten cabbage prepared in this way before and everyone had seconds.
-Luckily I’d made a big dishful.
-As they were leaving, one of my friends said ‘can I be cheeky and take the leftover creamed cabbage with me‘.
-I’d call that a successful outcome.
+I had friends over for a roast dinner the other night, and one of the side dishes I served was creamed cabbage.
+It went down a treat, they'd never eaten cabbage prepared in this way before and everyone had seconds.
+Luckily I'd made a big dishful.
+As they were leaving, one of my friends said 'Can I be cheeky and take the leftover creamed cabbage with me'.
+I'd call that a successful outcome.

-The other thing they said was ‘oh you have to put this cabbage recipe on your website‘.
+The other thing they said was 'Oh you have to put this cabbage recipe on your website'.
 So here it is.
 I hope you enjoy it too 🙂 .

 How to make creamed cabbage